gatsbyjs/gatsby/docs/docs/api-specification.md

 title: API Specification
 ---

-Gatsby's APIs are tailored conceptually to some extent after React.js to improve the coherence between the two systems.
+Gatsby's APIs are tailored conceptually to some extent after React to improve the coherence between the two systems.

 The two top priorities of the API are a) enable a broad and robust plugin